Short Shetland

-The Short Shetland was a British high-speed, long-range, four-engined flying boat built by Short Brothers at Rochester, Kent for use in the Second World War.
+The Short Shetland was intended as a British long-range, four-engined flying boat built by Short Brothers at Rochester, Kent for use in the Second World War.
 It was designed to meet an Air Ministry requirement (defined in Specification R.14/40) for a very-long range reconnaissance flying boat.
-The design used the company's experience with large scale production of the Short Sunderland.
-The end of World War II prevented the Shetland from entering production.
+The design used the company's experience with mass production of the Short Sunderland.
+Two prototypes flew, but the end of the war prevented the Shetland from entering production.
 It was the first aircraft designed with a 110 volt electrical system.